ffnord/ffnord-puppet-gateway/README.md

   this module, you can check this with 'hostname -f'.
 * The configured dns server only provide support for the root zone.
   Custom tlds are currently not supported.
+* Bird6 must be reconfigured after a puppet run, otherwise the icvpn protocols are not available

 ## TODO